+Benefits Clients Objective 1: Efficient, timely and accurate processing of revolving loan applications to improve municipal water systems.
+Municipal Water Systems Citizens of the state

-- 2. Identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievement of its goals or objectives. - Changed or additional Federal or State mandates - 3.
-Statutory requirement or other authority: Environmental Quality Act. - 4.
-Description of any program evaluation used to develop objectives and strategies: Management review of the current situation and adaptation of needed changes. - 5.
-Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy:
+2. Identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievement of its goals or objectives.

+Changed or additional Federal or State mandates

+- 3. Statutory requirement or other authority: Environmental Quality Act. - 4.
+Description of any program evaluation used to develop objectives and strategies:

+Management review of the current situation and adaptation of needed changes.

+5. Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy:

-No duplication of effort exists. - 6.
-Description of how the performance indicators are used in management decision making an doter agency processes:
+No duplication of effort exists.

+6. Description of how the performance indicators are used in management decision making and other agency processes:
-Performance indicators are used to:

-- identify areas where existing resources are insufficient, - reallocate resources to areas in need, - identify areas where additional resources must be requested.
+Performance indicators are used to: identify areas where existing resources are insufficient, reallocate resources to areas in need, identify areas where additional resources must be requested.